American robin: Taxonomy

 This species was first described in 1766 by Carl Linnaeus in the twelfth edition of his Systema Naturae as Turdus migratorius.
 The binomial name derives from two Latin words: turdus, "thrush", and migratorius from migrare "to migrate".
 The term robin for this species has been recorded since at least 1703.

 A 2020 genetic study has shown that the American robin is closest to the rufous-collared thrush (T. rufitorques) of Central America, confirming a 2007 study which also placed this as its closest relative.
+A 2026 genetic study has suggested rufous-collared thrush may even be genetically embedded within American robin populations, but that conversely, the Baja California Sur population of American robin (T. m. confinis) is basal to both, and may deserve treatment as a separate species.
 Though having distinct plumage, the two species are similar in vocalization and behavior.
 Beyond this, it lies in a group of other Central American thrushes, suggesting a recent spread northwards into North America; the 2007 study suggested rufous-backed thrush (T. rufopalliatus; not included in the 2020 study) as the next closest relative, with both studies giving the next-closest relatives beyond this trio as the species pair of black thrush (T. infuscatus) and sooty thrush (T. nigrescens), also of Central America.

 These results contrast markedly with two older studies of the mitochondrial cytochrome b gene which had suggested, though only with weak support, that the American robin might be more closely related to the Kurrichane thrush (T. libonyanus) and the olive thrush (T. olivaceus), both African species, rather than other American thrushes.